aredn/documentation/arednGettingStarted/node_admin.rst

 |

 If you are using *Mikrotik hAP ac* or *GL.iNET* devices, those multiport nodes have the appropriate VLANs preconfigured in the AREDN® firmware.
 If you are using any other type of node, then you will need to configure a separate VLAN-capable switch.
 Set your VLAN-capable network switch to appropriately tag traffic from the Internet with *VLAN 1* before sending it to your node.
 This allows your node to properly identify the traffic as coming from the Internet to its WAN interface.
-See the equipment manual for your smart switch to determine how to configure these settings.
+See the equipment manual for your smart switch to determine how to configure VLAN settings.

 **Tunnels** allows you to configure connections for both types of tunneling protocols (Legacy *vtun* & Wireguard) as well as both tunnel directions (Client & Server).
 The legacy *vtun* protocol provides an *unencrypted* :abbr:`TCP (Transmission Control Protocol)` connection over the Internet, while the Wireguard tunneling protocol provides an *encrypted* :abbr:`UDP (User Datagram Protocol)` connection.
-Wireguard is preferred since it is more efficient and secure, and it only encrypts the traffic as it traverses the Internet, so no encrypted traffic will be sent via radio in compliance with FCC Part 97 requirements.
+Wireguard is preferred since it is more efficient and secure, and it only encrypts the traffic as it traverses the public Internet, so no encrypted traffic will be sent via radio in compliance with FCC Part 97 requirements.

 Networking for Tunnel Servers
   In order for remote tunnel clients to reach your tunnel server node, your Internet-connected firewall must allow that traffic to enter your network and it must also forward that traffic to your tunnel server node.
 In order for your router/firewall to have a consistent way to forward traffic to your node, it is best practice to set a static IP address on your tunnel server node's WAN interface or to reserve its DHCP IP address in your router.